alexpollack/Immersed-Boundary-Steady-State-Body-Shape/README.md

-# Studying the Steady-State Body Shape of a Falling Immersed Body
+# Studying the Steady-State Body Shape of a Falling Immersed Body: The "Bubble Translation"
-## "Bubble Translation"

 ## The System